danielmeijer/trazeo-web/README.md

 trazeo
 ======

-Web+aplicación móvil para recuperar el camino al cole a pie
+Web + Mobile application to recover the way to school on foote

 TRAZEO
 ======
-Desarrollo financiado, inicialmente, gracias a la campaña de CrowdFunding del proyecto Trazeo
+Development funded initially by the CrowdFunding campaign of the Trazeo project

-Lanzar RabbitMQ (para procesar mensajes en Background
+Turn on RabbitMQ (to proccess messages in Background)
 =====================================================

 rabbitmq-server

 ./app/console rabbitmq:consumer send_trazeo

-INSTALACION
+INSTALATION
 ===========

-1. Descargar código fuente
+1. Download source code

-2. Actualizar composer y limpiar caché, configurar
+2. Update composer and clear cache, configure

-3. Instalación de librerías del sistema: intl, curl, rabbit-mq-server
+3. Installation of system libraries: intl, curl, rabbit-mq-server

-4. Lanzar script de mensajes
+4. Run message script

 ./app/console rabbitmq:consumer send_trazeo